COVID-19: Mulled wine stands spark controversy in Cologne | DW | 06.12.2020

 The debate over the mulled wine stands comes as Germany prepares to loosen its coronavirus restrictions over the holidays.
 Under the so-called Christmas amnesty, private meetings with up to 10 people will be allowed, regardless of how many households.

-Under the partial lockdown restrictions, private gatherings are currently capped off at five people from a maximum of two households.
+Under the current partial lockdown restrictions, private gatherings are capped off at five people from a maximum of two households.

 In an effort to curb the spread of the coronavirus, the southern German state of Bavaria announced plans to impose a stricter lockdown from Wednesday until January 5.